bwolfson0/api-troubleshooting-lab/feature/readme-refresh.md

 # Purpose

-This project demonstrates practical troubleshooting skills through realistic API support scenarios rather than algorithm exercises or CRUD applications.
+This project demonstrates structured troubleshooting, evidence-based analysis, and clear technical communication through realistic API support scenarios.

-The focus is on structured investigation, evidence-based analysis, and clear technical communication—the same skills used by Technical Support Engineers and Product Support Engineers when diagnosing customer issues.
+The goal is to practice the investigation process used by Technical Support Engineers and Product Support Engineers when diagnosing API issues and documenting solutions.

----

-# Future Investigation Ideas

-- Browser DevTools Network Analysis
-- HTTP 304 Cache Investigation
-- CORS Troubleshooting
-- Authentication Token Investigation
-- HAR File Analysis
-- API Performance Investigation